Propaganda Techniques

 Techniques that manipulate perception by associating people, ideas, or values with positive or negative qualities and transferring those favorable or unfavorable associations onto the target.

-dysphemism - replacing neutral language with more derogatory or unpleasant terms, to instill a negative association.
+dysphemism - replacing language that is accurate and may be neutral with language that is more derogatory or unappealing to instill a negative association.